Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 Results from the @MidpointUITests show positive reception of the audio interface.

-#subsection("WiFi User Interface")
+#subsection("Wi-Fi User Interface")
-The WiFi settings provide a short general adjustment at the top, using a global switch to enable or disable WiFi in general, while the other entries are changing WiFi adapters or adjusting stored WiFi connections respectively.
+The Wi-Fi settings provide a short general adjustment at the top, using a global switch to enable or disable Wi-Fi in general, while the other entries are changing Wi-Fi adapters or adjusting stored Wi-Fi connections respectively.

 // TODO show top of wifi

 The access points themselves are shown in a continuous list, using the same module as implemented in the audio section.

 #subsection("Bluetooth User Interface")
-Bluetooth has the same setup as WiFi, with the only difference being the differentiation between connected and available devices.
+Bluetooth has the same setup as Wi-Fi, with the only difference being the differentiation between connected and available devices.

 // TODO show bluetooth